Jack Eichel Game Preview: Golden Knights vs. Blackhawks

 Eichel Stats vs. the Blackhawks

-- The Blackhawks are 19th in goals allowed, giving up 13 total goals (2.6 per game) in the league.
+- On defense, the Blackhawks are allowing 21 total goals (three per game) which ranks 15th in the league.

 |2023-2024 Season